-Many organizations consider the ability to work together in a team in a trusting manner tends to be more important than pure performance, even saying that narcissistic high achievers can be toxic in teams.
+Many organizations view the ability to work together in a team in a trusting manner as tending to be more important than pure performance, even saying that narcissistic high achievers can have a toxic effect on teams.

-If all the metrics that say who is ahead and who is behind are arbitrary and change over time – what can I look at to get a score.
+If all the metrics that say who is ahead and who is behind are arbitrary and change over time – what can I use to get a score.
 Also, in an infinite game, there is no finish line, so you are trying to compete in an unwinnable race.

-However, I can take a cue from a competitor who is doing a good job.
-The truth is, even though we do similar things, he’s not my competitor (in the finite game sense), he’s my rival (on the same path as me).
+However, I can take my cue from a competitor who is doing a good job.
+The truth is, although we do similar things, he is not my competitor (in the finite game sense), he is my rival (on the same path as me).
 My very worthy rival, though we benefit from each other just as much by generating new ideas in competition.

-Worthy rivals help us to become better, they help us to stay grounded, that is, to stay honest and ambitious.
+Worthy rivals help us to become better, they help us to stay grounded, that is, to remain honest and ambitious.

 Flexibility also takes on a different undertone when viewed in the light of an infinite game: it becomes broader than the range of tactical measures that become appropriate to achieve the current business goal – flexibility in the long run challenges all fixed points, becomes existential.
 What this kind of flexibility means can be illustrated by the example of Kodak: Kodak was founded with the purpose of making photography as easy and accessible as possible for everyone – a very good example of an infinite mindset.

 Over time, another generation of finite-minded leaders came to the helm.
-When digital photography came along, Kodak did have the vast majority of patents.
+When digital photography emerged, Kodak did have the vast majority of patents.
 But they did not use them to reinvent themselves.
-They decided instead to suppress the new technology for as long as possible to stave off the inevitable and continue selling silver-based films until then.
+Instead, they decided to suppress the new technology as long as possible to stave off the inevitable and continue selling silver-based films until then.